ahmedha-data-analyst/git-essential-training-5988161/Example.md

 What is the meaning of life?

-This is an extra line
+This is an extra line!

+And another small change